karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/README.md

 # Molecular Dynamics on Cloud

-Molecular Dynamics on AWS (Amazon Web Services) and other cloud services
+Molecular Dynamics on AWS (Amazon Web Services) and other Cloud services

 ## Introduction
 Molecular dynamics (MD) simulations are a powerful computational tool used in various fields of science, including chemistry, biology, and materials science.
 GROMACS is a widely used open-source molecular dynamics simulation software designed for biochemical molecules.